CIF Parser¶

 Where are the specs?

-International Tables for Crystallography Vol. G (2006) describes all of the STAR, CIF 1.1, DDL1 and DDL2.
-If you don’t have access to it – IUCr website has specs of CIF1.1 and DDLs.
+International Tables for Crystallography Vol. G (2006) describes STAR, CIF 1.1, DDL1 and DDL2.
+If you don’t have access to it – the IUCr website has specs of CIF1.1 and DDLs.
 As far as I can tell all versions of the STAR spec are behind paywalls.

 Later versions of the formats (hardly used as of 2017) are described in these articles: STAR (2012), DDLm and dREL (2012), and CIF 2.0 (2016).
 Only the last one is freely available.